smancke/guble/README.md

 [![GoDoc](https://godoc.org/github.com/smancke/guble?status.svg)](https://godoc.org/github.com/smancke/guble)

 # Overview
-Guble is in an early state.
-It is already working well and is very useful, but the protocol, API and storage formats may change without further announcement (until reaching 0.5).
-If you intend to already use guble, please get in contact with us.
+Guble is in an early state (release 0.2).
+It is already working well and is very useful, but the protocol, API and storage formats may still change (until reaching 0.5).
+If you intend to use guble, please get in contact with us.

 The goal of guble is to be a simple and fast message bus for user interaction and replication of data between multiple devices:
 * Very easy consumption of messages with web and mobile clients